rylincoln/developer.fulcrumapp.com/_data-events/reference.md

 ### [CLEARINTERVAL](/data-events/reference/clearinterval/)

-Clears an interval that was previously started with SETINTERVAL
+Clears an interval that was previously started with SETINTERVAL.

 ### [CLEARTIMEOUT](/data-events/reference/cleartimeout/)

-Clears a timeout that was previously started with SETTIMEOUT
+Clears a timeout that was previously started with SETTIMEOUT.

 ### [CURRENTLOCATION](/data-events/reference/currentlocation/)